 Next, lifters will open their legs away from the body, which is called abduction.
 Lifters should attempt to engage in full range of motion before bringing the legs back towards midline.

-Must Try Upper Glute Exercises for Strength & Size (How To Build Upper Glutes)
+Must-Try Workouts for Upper Glute Strength & Size (How to Build Your Upper Glutes)

-To achieve muscular hypertrophy, focusing on increasing muscle size and strength, it’s essential to incorporate the exercises outlined below for the most effective upper glute workout.
+To achieve muscular hypertrophy, focusing on increasing muscle size and strength, it’s essential to incorporate the exercises outlined below for the most effective upper glute training routine.

 These movements will target all glute muscles, as well as other muscles in the leg to give the appearance of a well sculpted posterior.